aligneddev/ADOYamlTemplates/README.md

 - azure-pipelines.yml
 - .editorconfig for C# projects
 - src/
-- scripts/ (if applicable)
+- scripts/ (if applicable/needed)

 ## Settings and Secrets

-Some organizations aren't using Azure and KeyVault yet.
+Some organizations aren't using Azure and KeyVault yet 😨.
 They may be encrypting the web.config/appsetting.json files on the server.
 The approach below was from working with such an organization.

 Note: **The better way to secure secrets would be to use Azure Key Vault.** The application code would establish a connection via Entra Id and certificates.
 See the [Microsoft Learn documentation for more details](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/setup-app-key-vault-onprem).